google/zetasql/docs/query-syntax.md

 -- Error
 ```

-## WITH ANONYMIZATION clause
+## Differential privacy clause
 <a id="anon_clause"></a>

 <pre class="lang-sql prettyprint">
 WITH ANONYMIZATION OPTIONS( privacy_parameters )
 </pre>

-This clause lets you anonymize the results of a query with differentially
+This clause lets you transform the results of a query with differentially
 private aggregations.
 To learn more about this clause, see
-[Anonymization and Differential Privacy][anon-concepts].

-Note: the `WITH ANONYMIZATION` clause cannot be used with the `WITH` clause.
-Support for this clause in query patterns is limited.
+[Differential privacy][anon-concepts].

 ## Using aliases
 <a id="using_aliases"></a>